From Soviet Film to Post-Soviet Novel: Zaira Arsenishvili’s "Woe is Life: Kakhetian Chronicles" as a Case of Ideological Emancipation

 Intermedial transposition, novelization, adaptation, Soviet cinematography, post-Soviet Georgian literatureAbstract

-The research is based on the theories of the renowned scholars in the sphere of intermediality, in particular, the typologies of Werner Wolf and Irina Rajewsky.
-It has been established that in both media products, the event that has caused the conflict – the Soviet revolution – is identified with the trauma.
-In transformation of the source medium into the target one, the critical attitude to the revolution has did not changed.
-In the original source it is implied, while, in the adaptation it is openly revealed.
-Revolution is defeated in both, in the creative world of the source, as and well as in its adaptation: in the film by Giorgi’s return, and in the novel by the restoration of justice, is realized by the “principle of “paying back”.
+The research is based on the theories of recognized scientists in the sphere of intermediality, in particular, the typologies of Werner Wolf and Irina Rajewsky.
+Through studying the objects of research with an intermedial approach, it was established that in both media products, the event that caused the conflict – the Soviet revolution – is identified with trauma.
+In transforming the source medium into the target one, the critical attitude to the revolution did not change.
+In the source it is implied, while in the adaptation it is openly revealed.
+Revolution is defeated in both the creative world of the source and in its adaptation: in the film by Giorgi’s return, and in the novel by the restoration of justice, realized by the principle of “paying back”.

 Downloads